TomPlum/react-git-log/README.md

 - Fix React docgen in Storybook controls as its not showing the JSDoc from the interface props
 - Extract ThemeContext
 - Mobile responsiveness for the demo site
+- Framer motion is basically 90% of the bundle - remove it?